telerik/xamarin-forms-docs/controls/calendar/scheduling/calendar-scheduling-ui.md

 <snippet id='calendar-scheduling-ui' />

->note Please note that scheduling screens can be shown only in DayView and MultiDayView modes.
+>note Please note that scheduling screens can be shown in MonthView, DayView, MultiDayView and WeekView modes.
 You could refer to the [View Modes]({%slug calendar-features-navigation-and-view-mode%}) topic for more information on the available in RadCalendar views.
+For MonthView and WeekView Modes the scheduling screens can be shown using the AddAppointmentButton.
+You will need to set the **IsAddAppointmentButtonVisible to True"**.

 >important If you have a collection of custom appointments as a source for RadCalendar - the custom appointment class should inherit from the **Telerik.XamarinForms.Input.Appointment** class.
 You should also make sure to add a default constructor for the custom appointment.
 These requirements are needed in order to properly create appointments through Scheduling UI.